-The survey incorporated the use of a HummingbirdTM 5-frequency electromagnetic (EM) system supplemented by a high-sensitivity cesium magnetometer, gamma-ray spectrometer, and radar altimeter.
+The survey incorporated the use of a Hummingbird[TM] 5-frequency electromagnetic (EM) system supplemented by a high-sensitivity cesium magnetometer, gamma-ray spectrometer, and a helicopter mounted radar altimeter.
 A GPS navigation computer system with flight path indicators ensured accurate positioning of the geophysical data with respect to the World Geodetic System 1984 geodetic datum (WGS-84).